SYZ mirror symmetry for del Pezzo surfaces and affine structures: Introduction

 In this paper, we will extend the SYZ mirror symmetry of \cite{2020-Collins-Jacob-Lin-the-syz-mirror-symmetry-conjecture-for-del-pezzo-surfaces-and-rational-elliptic-surfaces} to its compactification: providing the recipe for superpotentials of del Pezzo surfaces from the SYZ fibration constructed in \cite{2021-Collins-Jacob-Lin-special-lagrangian-submaniflds-of-log-calabi-yau-manifolds}. \begin{theorem}[=Theorem \ref{thm:period-point}] Let $(Y_t,D_t)$, $t\in [0,1]$, be a $1$-parameter family of pairs of del Pezzo surfaces $Y_t$ and smooth anti-canonical divisors $D_t$.
 Assume that $Y_0$ is a smooth del Pezzo surface and $D_0$ is an irreducible nodal anti-canonical divisor of $Y_0$.
 Set $X_t=Y_t\setminus D_t$.
-Then the rational elliptic surfaces $\check{Y}_t$, $t\neq 0$ from Theorem \ref{theorem:CJL} converge to the distinguished rational elliptic surface $\check{Y}_e$, which is the minimal smooth compactification of the Landau--Ginzburg mirror superpotential of the del Pezzo surfaces. \end{theorem} \begin{remark} The slogan is ``the mirror is given by the limit of the hyperK\"ahler rotations towards the large complex structure limit.''
-This seems to be a new phenomenon and doesn't appear in the K3 cases with respect to the mirror map in Gross--Wilson \cite{1997-Gross-Wilson-mirror-symmetry-via-3-tori-for-a-class-of-calabi-yau-threefolds}. \end{remark} \begin{remark} The geometry of the Tian--Yau space $X_t$ near $D_t$ is modeled by the Calabi ansatz.
-Assuming that $D_t$ is degenerating to a nodal curve, then the special Lagrangian fibration on the Calabi ansatz is collapsing to its base near infinity, which is exactly the characterization of the large complex structure limit of the SYZ geometry \cite{2020-Collins-Jacob-Lin-the-syz-mirror-symmetry-conjecture-for-del-pezzo-surfaces-and-rational-elliptic-surfaces}.
-It is expected that, metrically, $(Y_t,D_t)$ converge in the Gromov--Hausdorff sense to an integral affine manifold globally with singularities of dimension $2$. \end{remark} \begin{remark} There is an analogue of Theorem \ref{main thm} when the collapsing dimension is one by Honda--Sun--Zhang \cite{2019-Honda-Sun-Zhang-a-note-on-the-collapsing-geometry- of-hyperkahler-four-manifolds}. \end{remark} \begin{remark} Ruddat and Siebert proved that Friedman's period points give monomial functions in the canonical coordinates of the base of the large complex structure limit degeneration \cite{RS}, which may give another interpretation of Theorem \ref{thm:period-point}.
-On the other hand, we emphasis that the limit of complex affine structures of the SYZ fibrations in $\mathbf{P}^1\times \mathbf{P}^1$ towards the large complex structure limit in the sense of \cite{2020-Collins-Jacob-Lin-the-syz-mirror-symmetry-conjecture-for-del-pezzo-surfaces-and-rational-elliptic-surfaces} is already different from the integral affine structure used in \cite{2022-Carl-Pumperla-Siebert-a-tropical-view-of-landau-ginzburg-models}. \end{remark}
+Then the rational elliptic surfaces $\check{Y}_t$, $t\neq 0$ from Theorem \ref{theorem:CJL} converge to the distinguished rational elliptic surface $\check{Y}_e$, which is the minimal smooth compactification of the Landau--Ginzburg mirror superpotential of the del Pezzo surfaces, viewed as monotone symplectic manifolds. \end{theorem} In particular, the limiting affine structure of the special Lagrangian fibration in the del Pezzo surfaces can be computed from $\check{Y}_e$.
+We further compute explicitly the limiting complex affine manifolds for the case del Pezzo surfaces of degree eight in Section \ref{sec: dP8'} and for degree three and four in Section \ref{sec: dP3dP4}. \begin{remark} The slogan is ``the mirror is given by the limit of the hyperK\"ahler rotations towards the large complex structure limit.''
+This seems to be a new phenomenon and doesn't appear in the K3 cases with respect to the mirror map in Gross--Wilson \cite{1997-Gross-Wilson-mirror-symmetry-via-3-tori-for-a-class-of-calabi-yau-threefolds}. \end{remark} \begin{remark} Ruddat and Siebert proved that Friedman's period points give monomial functions in the canonical coordinates of the base of the large complex structure limit degeneration \cite{RS}, which may give another interpretation of Theorem \ref{thm:period-point}.
+On the other hand, we point out that the limit of complex affine structures of the SYZ fibrations towards the large complex structure limit in the sense of \cite{2020-Collins-Jacob-Lin-the-syz-mirror-symmetry-conjecture-for-del-pezzo-surfaces-and-rational-elliptic-surfaces} are different from the integral affine structure used in \cite{2022-Carl-Pumperla-Siebert-a-tropical-view-of-landau-ginzburg-models} except for the $\mathbf{P}^2$ case, which is a coincidence. \end{remark} The above theorem provides an understanding of SYZ mirror symmetry from the perspective of the metrics and hyper-K\"ahler rotation.
+An interesting feature of the result is the following: the superpotentials (together with the correct complex structures) of the mirror involves the enumeration of holomorphic discs and thus depends on the global geometry of the del Pezzo surfaces.
+On the other hand, the Tian--Yau metric and the special Lagrangian fibration only depend on the non-compact part.
+This is a weak evidence that the Tian--Yau metric may detect some global geometry for some specific compactification.
+This kind of statement may help to understand the behavior of the Calabi-Yau metrics and the authors would pursue it in the future.